StrumDev/SimpleUDP/Documentation.md

 - `uint MaxConnections = 256`
   - Maximum number of possible simultaneous connections.

+- `string KeyConnection = ""`
+  - Server key, when clients try to establish a connection to the server, they must have the correct key for the server to allow the connection.

 - `uint ConnectionsCount` `Read only`
   - The current number of connections to the server.